Theoretical Studies of alpha Clustering in Nuclei and Beyond: Remarks and prospects transcending sections

 \subsection{Acknowledgments}

+All authors thank Dr. Takashi Nakamura for arranging the excellent opportunity to publish this article.
 Regarding the work presented in Sect.~2, TO acknowledges Drs.
 T. Yoshida, T. Abe, Y. Tsunoda, N. Shimizu, N. Itagaki, Y. Utsuno, H. Ueno, J. Vary and P. Maris for very fruitful collaborative works shown primarily in Refs.~\cite{otsuka_2022,otsuka_2025}.
-TO thanks Dr. M. Kimura for useful discussions on the clustering, Dr. S. Kuma and Dr. T. Azuma for various information about atomic molecules, and Dr. Y. Aritomo for updating on nuclear fission studies.
+TO thanks Dr. K. C. W. Li and Dr. M. Kimura for useful discussions on the clustering, Dr. S. Kuma and Dr. T. Azuma for various information about atomic molecules, and Dr. Y. Aritomo for updating on nuclear fission studies.
 TO is grateful to Dr. T. Kobori for encouragements crucially contributing to this work.
 TO and AV acknowledge the visitor program of GANIL, and TO thanks the Alexander von Humboldt Foundation for the Research Award, as some parts of their works were made under these supports.
 The MCSM (incl.
-QVSM) calculations quoted in this work were performed on the supercomputers K and Fugaku at RIKEN AICS K and Fugaku at RIKEN AICS (hp190160, hp200130, hp210165, hp220174, hp230207, hp240213, hp250224).
+QVSM) calculations quoted in Sect.~2 were performed on the supercomputers K and Fugaku at RIKEN AICS K and Fugaku at RIKEN AICS (hp190160, hp200130, hp210165, hp220174, hp230207, hp240213, hp250224).
 The work presented in Sect.~2 are supported in part by JSPS KAKENHI Grant Number JP19H05145 and JP21H00117 as well as JP25K00998.
 It was also supported in part by MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Simulation for basic science: from fundamental laws of particles to creation of nuclei, JPMXP1020200105, Simulation for basic science: approaching the new quantum era, JPMXP1020230411), and by JICFuS.
 Regarding the work presented in Sect.~3, AV acknowledges partial support by the US Department of Energy (DOE), Office of Science, Office of Nuclear Physics grant DE-SC0009883.
 Regarding the work presented in Sect.~4, NI acknowledges partial support by JSPS KAKENHI Grant Numbers JP22K03618 and JP25K01005.